First-order and interior-point methods for entanglement detection: SDP hierarchies: EXT, DPS, and PST

-For some finite $k$ either: \begin{itemize} \item Find $W\in \HSD_k$ such that $W\bullet \rho > 0$.
-In this case we detect entanglement and $W$ is an entanglement witness. \item Conclude that $\rho$ is near some $\tilde \rho \in\HSD_k$.
-In this case we do not detect entanglement but instead conclude that $\rho$ is near $\SEP$. \end{itemize}
+However, in reality there is only limited computational time, and solving a semidefinite program requires non-trivial numerical procedures subject to limitations on computation time, memory usage, and precision.
+The next sections describe implementable algorithms that achieve the following {\em actual entanglement detection algorithm:} for some finite $k$ either find $W\in \HSD_k^\circ \subseteq \SEP^\circ$ such that $W\bullet \rho > 0$ or conclude that $\rho$ is near some $\tilde \rho \in\HSD_k$.
+In the former case we detect entanglement and $W$ is an entanglement witness whereas in the latter case we do not detect entanglement but instead conclude that $\rho$ is near $\SEP$.

-The above actual entanglement detection algorithm is similar in spirit to hypothesis testing procedures in statistics: the algorithm can reliably detect entanglement but not separability.
-When it does not detect entanglement, it provides some evidence for possible separability.